stefanionescu/yap-orpheus-tts-api/README.md

 # Yap Orpheus TTS API

 Run Orpheus 3B TTS behind a FastAPI server using TensorRT-LLM backend with INT4-AWQ quantization.
-Optimized for A100 GPUs to support **17-20 concurrent users** with minimal quality loss.
+Optimized for A100 GPUs to support **16 concurrent users** with minimal to no quality loss.

 - **Server**: `server/`
 - **Scripts**: `scripts/`